apocalyptech/advmap/README.md

 Usage
 -----

-Links between rooms can most easily be placed in the main GUI area, by clicking on the borders of the rooms.
-If two rooms are next to each other, clicking the borders will automatically link them up - otherwise a new room will be created.
-Middle-clicks and and right-clicks are also supported to do various things;
-text at the bottom of the window will update to let you know what actions you can take.
+As you move the mouse around the map area, text at the bottom of the window will update to let you know what actions you can take at all times, so that may be the easiest reference as to what can be done.

+You can create a new room either by left-clicking on a connection point of an existing room (the rooms will be connected unless you specify otherwise), or by using the `n` key while highlighting an empty spot on the map.
+You can right-click on a connection point and then right-click on another room's connection point to arbitrarily connect rooms.
+You can also right-click on an existing connection and then right-click elsewhere to *move* connections around.
+Middle-clicking on a connection point will cause a loopback to be created.

 You can also nudge a room in the cardinal directions by using WASD.
-If you enable a toggle switch at the top of the screen, you can also nudge rooms by clicking on the inside of the room itself (again, text at the bottom of the window will always tell you what actions are possible with what keys).
-Clicking on the main room itself will allow you to edit the room, add notes, etc.  Currently the room-edit dialog does *not* support editing the room connections; this may return eventually.
+If you enable a toggle switch at the top of the screen, you can also nudge rooms by clicking on the inside of the room itself, though I find that to be tricker than just using WASD.
-Shift-clicking on rooms will let you select more than one room at once.
+Clicking on the main room itself will allow you to edit the room, add notes, etc.

+You can select multiple rooms with shift-click, which will let you change parameters to groups of rooms at a time - most of the room keys below will work (I've noted where they don't).

+Controls while highlighting an empty spot on the map:

+* `Left-click and Drag` - Move the map around
+* `N` - Create a new room

 Controls while highlighting a room or rooms:

-* `Left Mouse` - Edit room details (Room Name, type, up/down/in/out labels, notes, vert/horiz offsets, room grouping)
+* `Left Mouse` - Edit room details *(Room Name, type, up/down/in/out labels, notes, vert/horiz offsets, room grouping)*
 * `Shift-Click` *(left mouse)* - Select room *(shift-click on more rooms to multi-select)*
-* `W`/`A`/`S`/`D` - Nudge room North/West/South/East
+* `W`/`A`/`S`/`D` - Nudge room(s) North/West/South/East
 * `X` - Delete the room *(unavailable while selecting more than one room)*
-* `H` - Toggle horizontal offset (useful in some circumstances to make maps look prettier)
+* `H` - Toggle horizontal offset(s) *(useful in some circumstances to make maps look prettier)*
-* `V` - Toggle vertical offset (useful in some circumstances to make maps look prettier)
+* `V` - Toggle vertical offset(s) *(useful in some circumstances to make maps look prettier)*
-* `T` - Change room type
+* `T` - Change room type(s)
-* `G` *(while room is ungrouped)* - Add room to a group with other room(s). *(press G again on the other room)*
+* `G` *(while room is ungrouped)* - Add room(s) to a group *(press G again on the other room, if you haven't selected multiple rooms already)*
 * `G` *(while room is in group)* - Change group highlight color
-* `O` *(while room is in group)* - Remove room from group
+* `O` *(while room is in group)* - Remove room(s) from group

 Controls while highlighting the edge of a room *(if toggled on at the top of the screen)*:

 * `Left Mouse` - Nudge room in the specified direction

-Controls while highlighting an "empty" connection on the side of a room:
+Controls while highlighting an "empty" connection point on the side of a room:

-* `Left Mouse` - Create new connected room, if there is room adjacent.
+* `Left Mouse` - Create new connected room, if there is an empty space for the room
 * `Right Mouse` - Connect to existing room *(use right mouse again on another room's empty slot to connect)*
-* `Middle Mouse` - Create a loopback connection
+* `Middle Mouse` - Create a loopback

 Controls while highlighting an existing connection: